namitkumar15/recipe-search-app/README.md

 ## Project Overview

-The goal of this project was to build a recipe search application that enables users to explore various recipes by category, search by name or ingredients, and filter by different attributes like cuisine, type of dish, and more.
-The app also features a clean, interactive user interface where users can select categories, view recipes, and access detailed information for each recipe.
+The goal of the project was to build a recipe search application that enables users to explore various recipes by category, search by name or ingredients, and filter by different attributes like cuisine, rating, and more.
+The app also features a clean user interface where users can select categories, view recipes, and access detailed information for each recipe.

 ## Key Features